zjhmale/intellij-clojure-pretty-symbol/README.md

 ![](./pics/settings.png)

-* after you click `apply` button, every change on settings will apply to the current file.
+* after you click `apply` button, every change on settings panel will be applied to the current file.

 ![](./pics/apply.gif)